spoonapps/docs/getting_started/spoon_and_docker/spoon_and_docker.md

 Importantly, this contrasts with Docker, which *isolates* all ports by default.
 With Spoon, a server container will work by default on the host device (ports open) and requires a separate command to close or relink the ports.
 Closing ports may be desired for various reasons, such as minimizing the network surface area in production environments.

+### Security Model

+Docker relies on root access to the host device at two levels.
+First, the LXC/`libcontainer` containerization engine that Docker is built on is implemented within the Linux kernel.
+Second, the Docker daemon itself runs with root privileges.
+Containers themselves are not run with root privileges when used in accordance with recommended practices.
+The use of code with kernel or root privileges opens the possibility of "break out" into privileged system resources.

+By contrast, Spoon is designed to run entirely in user mode with no privileges.
+Spoon containerization inherits this ability from the user mode Spoon app virtualization engine, which operates on top of (rather than within) the OS kernel.
+This approach has two critical advantages: Spoon can be used by unprivileged users on locked down desktops without elevation, improving accessibility and reducing administrative complexity; and, in the event of malware execution or a vulnerability in the Spoon implementation, the affected process does not have access to root privileges on the device.

 ### Toolchain

 Like Docker, Spoon provides command-line interfaces (`spoon`) and a scripting language (**SpoonScript**) for automating build processes.
 Spoon also provides a number of rich GUI- and web-based tools and services for building, configuring, and managing virtual environments.